Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log(socket.remoteFamily, socket.remoteAddress);

-remoteFamily tells you which family won.
-If the server binds only to 127.0.0.1, a successful output of IPv4 127.0.0.1 says the IPv4 path won or recovered.
-If the server binds only to ::1, an IPv6 result says the opposite.
-Localhost tests become less mysterious when you print the family.
+});remoteFamily tells you which family won.
+If the server binds only to 127.0.0.1, a successful IPv4 127.0.0.1 result tells you the IPv4 path won or recovered.
+If the server binds only to ::1, an IPv6 result tells you the same thing for IPv6.
+Localhost tests become much less confusing when you print the family.

 const server = net.createServer(socket => {